 If that time doesn’t suit, call our specialist team on 0800 528 472 and we can arrange to send it at a different time.

 Yes, we’ll send you a Visa to replace your old card in plenty of time before it expires.

 Yes, we’ll replace your card but it will be with a Visa not a Mastercard.

 Your Visa card will have new details including a different card number and expiry date on the front and three-digit security number on the back.

-There are no changes to your terms and conditions, credit limit, features and benefits, interest rates and fees, how you use your card or pay your credit card bill.
+There are no changes to your terms and conditions, credit limit, features and benefits, interest rates and fees, or how you use your card.

 Your card number will change because Visa credit card numbers start with a different set of digits from Mastercard cards.
 Your new Visa card will also have a different expiry date and security number (three digits on the back).

 You can keep making payments through internet banking, the mobile app, direct debit, in person or over the phone.
 If you have a direct debit set up to pay what you owe each month, you don't need to update this, even if it comes from another bank.
 It'll automatically carry across to your new Visa.